rsatrio/OAuth2Proxy-Integrate-With-Keycloak-Example/README.md

 ## Usage
 - Install docker and docker compose in your environment
-- Change the <keycloakIP> value in .env file with the IP Address of your docker host (cannot use 127.0.0.1)
+- Change the "keycloakIP" value in .env file with the IP Address of your docker host (cannot use 127.0.0.1)
 - Go to the folder of the docker compose file and run this command:

 ```shell
 docker compose -f deploy.yaml up
 ```

-- Then open the congrats.html in port 4180 (http://<YOUR HOST IP>:4180/congrats.html)
+- Then open the congrats.html in port 4180 (http://"YOUR HOST IP":4180/congrats.html)
 - You will be redirected to logon page of keyloak.
 Login using test1/pass123
 - If all is good, you will be seeing this page:
 ![Success Page](./images/congrats.png)